mk12/scribbler-bot/README.md

 # Scribbler Bot

 Scribbler Bot is a project that we, group 22, are developing for SE 101 in 1A Software Engineering at Waterloo.
-It is written in Python and uses the [Myro][1] library to control a robot.
+It is written mainly in Python and uses the [Myro][1] library to control a robot.
 We are organizing tasks for the project with [Trello boards][2].

 [1]: http://wiki.roboteducation.org/Myro_Reference_Manual
 [2]: https://trello.com/scribbler22